Lost Soul (band): History

-On 3 March 2003 Übermensch (Death of God) was released worldwide and Lost Soul embarked on Empire Invasion Tour with Dies Irae, Hate and Esqarial.
-After that tour Paweł Michałowski left the band and was replaced by returning member, Tomasz Fornalski.
-In April 2004 this line-up recorded in Hertz Studio the third full length album entitled Chaostream, where for the first time Lost Soul decided to use 7-string guitars during recordings.
-In July Tomasz Fornalski quit and was replaced by Damian "Czajnik" Czajkowski.
-In October Lost Soul took part in Blitzkrieg II tour playing together with Vader, CETI and Crionics in 17 cities in Poland.
+On 3 March 2003, Übermensch (Death of God) was released worldwide and Lost Soul embarked on the Empire Invasion Tour with Dies Irae, Hate and Esqarial.
+After that tour, Paweł Michałowski left the band and was replaced with returning member Tomasz Fornalski.
+In April 2004, this line-up recorded the third full length album, Chaostream, at Hertz Studio.
+Lost Soul used seven-string guitars during recordings.
+In July, Tomasz Fornalski quit and was replaced with Damian "Czajnik" Czajkowski.
+In October, Lost Soul took part in the Blitzkrieg II tour with Vader, CETI and Crionics.

-Chaostream was released in 2005 – this time via Wicked World Records (Earache Records sublabel).
-Cover artwork was designed by Greek artist Seth Siro Anton.
+Chaostream was released in 2005, via Wicked World Records (Earache Records sublabel).
+Greek artist Seth Siro Anton designed the cover.
 The album was promoted on three tours.
-First on was Mega Strike Europe in Chaos Tour during April and May 2005 together with Fleshgore and Sanatorium - 24 cities in 10 European countries.
-Then followed Summer Tour 2005, together with Vader i Desecreation, all bands played 10 gigs in 3 countries.
-Third tour was Blitzkrieg III spanning 48 cities in Poland and Europe.
+First was the Mega Strike Europe in Chaos Tour during April and May 2005 with Fleshgore and Sanatorium.
+Then followed the Summer Tour 2005 with Vader and Desecreation.
+The third tour was Blitzkrieg III, spanning 48 cities in Poland and Europe.
 Lost Soul shared the stage with Anorexia Nervosa, Rotting Christ and Vader.

-In 2006 the band was split - Adam Sierżęga and Piotr Ostrowski left its ranks.
-In 2008 the band returned to full activity with Krzysztof "Desecrate" Szałkowski on drums (also in Naamah, Pyorrhoea and Gortal).
-At the beginning of 2009 second guitar player Dominik "Domin" Prykiel completed the line-up and Lost Soul started working on the fourth album Immerse in Infinity.
+In 2006, Adam Sierżęga and Piotr Ostrowski left the band.
+In 2008, the band returned with Krzysztof "Desecrate" Szałkowski on drums (also in Naamah, Pyorrhoea and Gortal).
+At the beginning of 2009, second guitar player Dominik "Domin" Prykiel completed the line-up.
+Lost Soul started working on the fourth album, Immerse in Infinity.
 This album was released on 6 October 2009 by Witching Hour Productions.
-The band together with Endorfina video company recorded promotional videoclip for the song "...If The Dead Can Speak".
-The band took part in Blitzkrieg V tour for two concerts together with Vader and Marduk presenting new songs from the album Immerse in Infinity.
+The band recorded a promotional videoclip for the song "...If The Dead Can Speak".
+The band took part in Blitzkrieg V tour for two concerts with Vader and Marduk, presenting new songs from the album Immerse in Infinity.

-In 2010 Lost Souls toured again – this time as special guest on 11 concerts of Aealo Tour with Rotting Christ.
-During summer the band played several open-air festivals including XV Brutal Assault in Czech Republic, and played some separate concerts supporting Bolt Thrower and Gojira.
-In December 2010 Lost Soul celebrated 20 years of existence with a special show under the moniker Genesis - XX Years Of ChaoZ in Madness club in Wrocław.
-This performance also announced the new compilation album of the same name.
+In 2010, Lost Souls toured as a special guest on 11 concerts of the Aealo Tour with Rotting Christ.
+During summer, the band played several open-air festivals, including XV Brutal Assault in Czech Republic, and played some separate concerts supporting Bolt Thrower and Gojira.
+In December 2010, Lost Soul celebrated their 20th anniversary with a special show under the moniker Genesis - XX Years Of ChaoZ in Madness club in Wrocław.
+This performance announced the compilation album of the same name.
 Lost Soul played with such acts as Trauma, Hermh, Crionics, Gortal, Extinct Gods and F.A.M.